Updated January 2020

 My family budget, when it was my husband and myself, was $35 a day.
 We brought our own lunch in the park (a Pre-made salad from Target, a footlong from Subway, wraps from Costco), and brought canned pop.
-We often share a $15 meal, or each get our own $12 meal and share a treat.
+Often we will share a $15 meal, or each get our own $12 meal and share a treat.
 We also share a coffee (usually an Iced Venti Iced Coffee).
 We bring in a lot of snacks to stave off the hunger.
-When we had our son, we brought in lunchables for his first meal and then bought macaroni cups that we then heated up in the Baby Care Centre.
+When we had our son, we brought in lunchables for his first meal and then bought macaroni cups that we heated up at the hotel.

 In Disney my husband and I share a meal at lunch, and share a meal at dinner.
 The portion sizes tend to be rather large for the most part, and when it’s hot neither of us eat a lot.
 This, plus the snacks we bring into the park, tends to be enough for us throughout the day.
 We also budget for 1 treat a day as well as a Starbucks each.
 Our daughter currently is still under 1, so she eats food packs and I share from my plate so this method still ends up not being very costly for us.
 We spend about $40/day.